Railroad and Bank Building: Incidents

-On September 1, 1970, several bombs were detonated in several locations around St. Paul.
+On February 18, 1972, bombs were detonated in several locations around St. Paul, including the State Office Building.
 The heaviest damage was from a bomb left in a rear service door of the building that damaged a freight elevator and injured two people.
 Police and FBI investigators believed the bombings were intended to distract police from an attempted bank robbery that occurred shortly after the bombings.

 Tenants

 Gander Outdoors had its headquarters in the building, on at least one-and-a-half floors from at least 2011 until its 2017 bankruptcy.
 Part of the 11th floor was once remodeled for ditech Mortgage, but the company did not occupy the space due to financial difficulties.
 Another big tenant, Cray Computer, also vacated when leaving St. Paul.
 In 2015, Ditech, rebranded as Greentree, leased 140,000 sqft in the building for 800 workers on parts of four different floors.
 The company planned to spend $7 million to upgrade the space and move its employees from two other locations in the city.
 This lease left the building 97% occupied.